SupernovaNus/MedEvalPro/README.md

 ![alt text](https://github.com/SupernovaNus/MedEvalPro/blob/main/Images/ContingencyTableResults.png)

 We observe that the contingency table built from all features except "correct_diagnosis" & "bin_no" is full, so we only needed to go this deep in the order to get all the approval rates.
-Then we get the weighted f1 scores for models with different thresholds, and shown that the model with 60% threshold outperforms all other machine learning mothers we have investigated so far.
+Then we get the weighted f1 scores for models with different thresholds, and show that the model with 60% threshold outperforms all other machine learning mothers we have investigated so far.
 This is caused by the fully categorical nature of the dataset.

 ## Time series analysis (Axel)
 * Key question: How to predict the claim/PA volumes in the future?